Rayman Origins: Critical response

 Joystiq gave the game 5 stars out of 5, saying it "embodies the kind of creativity and craftsmanship that have been largely missing in 2D platfomers since their heyday in the 16-bit era."

 Nintendo Life awarded it a 10/10 and called it "The very pinnacle of 2D platforming and undoubtedly one of the Wii’s very best games".
 Nintendo Power gave the game a score of 9.5/10, calling it 'a platforming masterpiece.'

+VideoGamer.com gave the game 8 out of 10, stating: "A passionate tribute to the days when platform games ruled the Earth, but beyond that, it's also one of the best examples of the genre we've had in recent memory."

+The Nintendo 3DS version was particularly criticized for its technical issues and lack of content, such as multiplayer and a level, "Get Away!".
+However, it was praised for retaining its enjoyable controls, art style, and 3D effect.

 Awards

 GameSpot named Rayman Origins "Best Platformer of 2011".
 IGN nominated Rayman Origins for "Game Of The Year".
 Giant Bomb named Rayman Origins the tenth best game of 2011.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Rayman Origins for "Outstanding Achievement in Animation" and "Outstanding Achievement in Art Direction".

 Sales

 Despite the game's positive reviews, it did not live up to its sales expectations.
-It sold 50,000 copies in its first month in the US.
+It sold 50,000 copies in its first month in the USA.
 However, Ubisoft revealed that the game has been profitable.

 Sequels

 A sequel to Origins, titled Rayman Legends, was originally being developed exclusively for the Wii U and was planned for a release in Q1 2013.
 The game follows on from the gameplay of Origins whilst adding new asymmetric gameplay elements via the Wii U GamePad, as well as new characters and an improved graphics engine.
 The sequel was first hinted at via a marketing survey in April 2012.
 A leaked teaser video on YouTube confirmed the existence of the sequel, entitled Rayman Legends.
 It was later announced that the sequel's release was being delayed until September 2013 and would also be released for the PlayStation 3 and Xbox 360.
 The game was also revealed to be released on PlayStation Vita and Microsoft Windows via Steam.
 Later in September 2017 Ubisoft ported it to the Nintendo Switch.